jianing-sun/Interpolated-Policy-Gradient-with-PPO-for-Robotics-Control-/README.md

   - [ ] More experiments on pushing, sliding, pick&place
   - [ ] Generalize to hindsight experience replay and compare with experience replay
   - [ ] Change tanh to ReLU
-  - [ ] For pushing, sliding tasks, need to train more episodes (in original papar, they train for 50 epochs (one epoch consists of 19 · 2 · 50 = 1 900 full episodes, which amounts to a total of 4.75 · 106 timesteps).
+  - [x] For pushing, sliding tasks, need to train more episodes (in original papar, they train for 50 epochs (one epoch consists of 19 · 2 · 50 = 1 900 full episodes, which amounts to a total of 4.75 · 106 timesteps).
 And also **improve the time steps to 2500 per episode** for these tasks.
+(Should not change the time steps configuration in Gym, but must train with much more episodes, in Multi-goal Reinforcement learning (no.5 reference), they train more than 50000 episodes to see little improvement).
 - Reference:
   - [Proximal Policy Gradient](https://arxiv.org/pdf/1707.02286.pdf)
   - [Trust Region Policy Gradient](https://arxiv.org/pdf/1502.05477.pdf)